 Dec.
 1994: Russian troops enter the breakaway republic of Chechnya to stop an independence movement.
 Up to 100,000 people are estimated killed in the 20-month war that that ends with a compromise agreement.
-Chechen rebels continue a campaign for independence, sometimes through terrorists acts in Russia.
+Chechen rebels continue a campaign for independence, sometimes through terrorist acts in Russia.

 March 26, 2000: Vladimir Putin is elected president, and is reelected in a landslide in 2004.
 Because of term limits, he leaves office in 2008, when his protege Dmitry Medvedev is elected, and serves as his prime minister.
 Putin is then reelected as president in 2012.

 October 23, 2002: About 50 Chechen rebels storm a Moscow theater, taking up to 700 people hostage during a sold-out performance of a popular musical.
 After a 57-hour standoff, most of the rebels and around 120 hostages are killed as Russian forces storm the building.